probeiuscorp/rfcs/text/0000-context-applicative.md

 If some code depends on a Context, that Context can later be rewritten in terms of other Contexts.
 **The consumption is isolated from the production**: the producers can change without necessitating the consumers read new Contexts.

+As an added bonus over wrapping `useContext`, derived Contexts could be used conditionally by `use`.

 # Detailed design

 Types would be changed like so: